fridek/ubnt-simple-product-catalog/README.md

 ### Simple Product Catalog

-This project is a part of the recruitment process for QA position in Krakow office of Ubiquiti Networks Polska.
+This project is a part of the recruitment process for QA Developer position in Krakow office of Ubiquiti Networks Polska.

 Your task is to: